hongjianqiang/tweetsTorrent/README.md

 # tweetsTorrent
-A micro-blog based on Torrent protocol.
+A micro-blog based on torrent protocol.